gboeing/osmnx/tests/README.md

 ## Release a new version

-Update `CHANGELOG.md` and edit the version number in `pyproject.toml`, `osmnx/_version.py`, and `docs/conf.py`.
+Update `CHANGELOG.md` and edit the version number in `osmnx/_version.py`.
 If needed, update `LICENSE.txt` dates and `pyproject.toml` dependency versions.
 Then change directories to the repository's root and run:

 ```
 bash ./tests/packaging.sh